aditya1876/ExerciseTracker_MERN/README.md

   To run the server:
   nodemon server
   ```
-- create .env folder in backend to capture all the environment variables
+- create .env folder in backend to capture all the environment variables (add the file to .gitignore)

 - create database schema:
   ```
   Create a folder called models under <backup_folder>
   Create .js files for the models in this folder
   ```
-- Create Routes
+- Create Routes by creating a folder routes within backend folder
+  - update server.js with the routing information
+  - update the files in 'routes' folder to perform routing